 but shows favor to the humble.”

 Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time. “

-Your son will be able to accept that he isn’t perfect, as well as take responsibility for his actions, from us as his mother, admitting when you are wrong.
+Your son will be able to accept that he isn’t perfect, as well as take responsibility for his actions, when you, as his mother, can admit when you’re wrong.

-3. He needs you to affirm him in what he wants to do, not what you want him to do.
+3. A boy needs his mom to affirm him in what he wants to do, not what she wants him to do

-4. He needs you to model your faith, not force it.
+4. A boy needs his mom to model her faith, not force it on him

 I came up with a quote, and it goes like this.

-The action of living out their faith, is an adult event.
-The decision of salvation is a monumental decision in their life, and whether they do that when they are 5, or 10, they will not be able to comprehend the extent and depth of their faith until they are older.
+The action of living out their faith is an adult event.
+The decision of salvation is monumental in their life, and whether they do that when they are 5, or 10, they will not be able to comprehend the extent and depth of their faith until they are older.